foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_sigmoid.rst

 For **sa8** versions of kernel, in addition to the preceding conditions, ensure that you satisfy the following conditions before calling the function:

  - ``in`` tensor must be quantized on the tensor level.
-It implies that the tensor contains a single scale factor and a single zero offset.
+This implies that the tensor contains a single scale factor and a single zero offset.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter